New Research: Brandwatch’s International Football Report Is Out Now

 Social listening lesson: Social listening tools are able to retrieve trending topics of interest, giving companies better insights into the conversations that matter to them, including how they change.
 By categorizing mentions and monitoring them over time, brands can see how they measure up against competitors or how each of their products are doing on social media.

-How did our dear manager Arsene Wenger fair after the game?
+How did our dear manager Arsene Wenger fare after the game?

 …Yup.
 Not very well.